 PLS DON'T DO THIS.
 THIS IS A LOAN.
 IT IS NOT INTEREST FREE.

 If you don't have the money now, and you won’t have it in a few days, or whenever your paycheck drops in… Please don't buy it.

 Borrow from your BFF, or find a creative way to zhuzh up that old LBD in your closet.
 Instead of paying interest for 6 months, save it to buy new shoes.

-So long as:
+Previously, so long as:

-However, if you miss a payment:
+AND AS ALWAYS, if you miss a payment: